 Our dental practice has a recent uptick in patients who refuse to drink tap water.

-The general resason is there are supposed toxins and unwanted minerals in tap water.
+The general reason is there are claims of toxins and unwanted minerals in tap water.
 However, we have also noticed an increase in cavities with several of these patients and have read numerous claims on the internet that bottled water is just as acidic as sodas.

-It is well documented that the streptococcus mutans bacteria cause cavities in our mouth and require an acidic environment from 0-5.5pH to do damage.
+It is well documented that the streptococcus mutans bacteria are one of the primary causes of cavities in our mouth that require an acidic environment from 0-5.5pH to do damage.
 When we brush our teeth with a fluoride toothpaste that threshold gets lowered to 4.5pH.
 This means it is even harder for the bacteria to cause cavities so the further our mouth can stay away from that 5.5pH threshold the less likely we will get cavities.